 It’s World Lizard Day!
 Today is the day to celebrate all things lizardy.
 Come take a journey with us as we discuss these scaly scamps!

 Lizards come in many different shapes and sizes, from the tiny chameleon known as Brookesia micra that grows barely longer than an inch, to the Komodo dragon which can grow as long as ten feet.
-Many lizards have unique features that can make them quite strange-looking.
+There are over 6,000 species of lizard living today, with many unique features that can make them quite strange-looking.
 Iguanas, for example, have large spines along their backs, as well as prominent dewlaps, which are large flaps of skin that hang from the throat.
 Others, like the bearded dragon, are covered in pointed, spiny scales that give them a fearsome look, despite their docile temperament that makes them popular as pets.
 But perhaps the oddest physical trait is found in the frilled lizard, so named because of the large umbrella-like frill around its neck that it uses to intimidate and scare off would-be predators.

 |Bearded Dragon||Frilled Lizard|

 One of the most well-known and iconic lizard adaptations is found in the chameleon.
 These lizards are loaded with interesting and distinguishing characteristics, including large head shields, curly prehensile tails, independently moving eyes, and unique arrangement of toes that helps them climb trees.
 But by far their most notable features are their long sticky tongues, which they use to catch insects and other prey, and their ability to change color.
 This ability is used to help the chameleon blend into its environment, but also as a way for chameleons to communicate with one another.
 For example, chameleons display bright colors to one another to signal aggression.
 Tiny structures under their skin called guanine crystals are used in the process: The lizards move them around to alter the wavelengths of light reflected off the crystals, which produces a different color.